Published online Mar 16, 2018. doi: 10.12998/wjcc.v6.i3.35

 Published online: March 16, 2018

-There were 201 publications regarding SUC published in Chinese medical journals between 2001 and 2015.
-The number of publications increased rapidly.
-Significant increase was found in analytical studies and clinical trials over the study period, with research into the management of SUC, included pharmacotherapy, nutrition support as well as surgery, predominating.
-About 46.2% of the observational analytical studies and clinical trials focused on Traditional Chinese Medicine, with little research on the efficacy of cyclosporin and infliximab in the disease management.
-About 6222 SUC patients were reported in 201 relevant papers (ratio of male/female patients: 1.38).
+There were 13499 publications regarding UC published in Chinese medical journals between 2001 and 2015, of which 201 focused on SUC.
+The number of publications increased rapidly with more than half of all papers being published in the most recent 5-year period.
+There was a significant increase in analytical studies and clinical trials over the study period (P < 0.01), with research into the management of SUC, included pharmacotherapy, nutrition support as well as surgery, predominating.
+Almost half (46.2%) of the observational analytical studies and clinical trials focused on Traditional Chinese Medicine, with little research on the efficacy of cyclosporin and infliximab in disease management.
+About 6222 patients with SUC were reported in the 201 SUC relevant papers, with a ratio of male/female of 1.38.
 The number of patients reported in each 5-year period significantly increased.
 The colectomy rate and short-term mortality rate were 7.7% and 0.8% respectively.
-Total proctocolectomy with ileal pouch-anal anastomosis was the most commonly employed operation.
+The most commonly employed operation was total proctocolectomy with ileal pouch-anal anastomosis.

 The output and complexity of research related to SUC in China increased significantly over the previous 15 years, however few of these studies focused on salvage therapy.

 Core tip: Severe ulcerative colitis (SUC) is a potentially life-threatening condition.
 Our bibliometric analysis indicates that Chinese research into severe ulcerative colitis has increased in quantity and complexity over the previous 15 years.
 Research into the management of SUC, especially Traditional Chinese Medicine, predominates, with little research on salvage therapy.
 The number of SUC patients reported in Chinese publications also increased significantly, with male patients predominating in prevalence and a lower colectomy rate than western countries.